By Nirmal Mangar

 The family members of the victim alleged that it took almost an hour for the police to reach their house when the information was given immediately by the son of the victim.

-Also an allegation was raised against the doctor of a Melli Primary Health Centre who did not turn up when the lady was taken for the needed treatment.
+Also, an allegation was raised against the doctor of a Melli Primary Health Centre who did not turn up when the lady was taken for the needed treatment.

 Sikkim Chronicle team visited both the police station and primary health centre to carry out a detailed investigation.

-At primary health centre, the doctor against whom the accusation was made was out of town to attend a meeting.
+At the primary health centre, the doctor against whom the accusation was made was out of town to attend a meeting.

 A senior nurse, Rekha Tamang, informed that she attended the patient when brought to the primary health centre.

 “The doctor was in her resident quarter when the victim was brought for the treatment.
-Since there was no major injuries I told the doctor not to come as I knew it was a case which needed some first aid treatment because the nature of injuries was not much serious,” said Tamang.
+Since there were no major injuries I told the doctor not to come as I knew it was a case which needed some first aid treatment because the nature of injuries was not much serious,” said Tamang.

 Meanwhile the SHO of Melli Police station, Mingyur Nadik Bhutia said that it took some time for the police to reach the house as the policemen in duty needed to get ready.

-Meanwhile, no FIR was lodged except a General Dairy, it was learnt.
+Meanwhile, no FIR was lodged except a General Diary, it was learnt.
 Next day on May 9, the woman was taken to the district hospital at Namchi for the treatment.
 She was advised bed rest.

 The family members also met with the South District Superintendent of Police, Manish Verma informing of the incident.The SP directed the SHO to convert the General Dairy into FIR and take the necessary action.